easysoftware/developer-portal-devs/docs/Frontend_tutorials/FE-BP.md

 ### CSS Performance

-Performance-wise, what is even worse than long-descendant selectors, are repetitive applications of the same style rules, or too many overrides. **SASS** has a neat directive @extend that is of great help when tackling these.
-Imagine that we have an element in class ="copy" that we want to look at exactly as a paragraph.
-We can either copy all style declarations, but that would be tedious work with bad performance influences, or we can use @extend:
+Performance-wise, what is even worse than long-descendant selectors, are repetitive applications of the same style rules, or too many overrides. **SASS** has a neat directive `@extend` that is of great help when tackling these.
+Imagine that we have an element in class `="copy"` that we want to look at exactly as a paragraph.
+We can either copy all style declarations, but that would be tedious work with bad performance influences, or we can use `@extend`:

 ```css
 p{